chazzconi25/IC322-Portfolio/week02/learning_goals02.md

 ### I can explain the HTTP message format, including the common fields.

+The HTTP message format defines the type and delivery method of and HTTP request.
+The infomation must be structured according to specifications defined by the IETF.
+Sizes of HTTP requests can vary.

+There are two types of HTTP message formats, request messages and response messages.

+#### Request message format
+####  message format

 ### I can explain the difference between HTTP GET and POST requests and why you would use each.

 ### I can explain what CONDITIONAL GET requests are, what they look like, and what problem they solve.